top of page

 LITHME is a European research project focusing on linguistic inequality, including sign languages and minority language rights.

-This article (from a special edition) explores how AI language technologies can unintentionally exclude or marginalise Deaf communities.
+This article explores how AI language technologies can unintentionally exclude or marginalise Deaf communities.

 A key academic paper arguing that: